2014 Essay Contest Prompt Realizing King's dream in the "fierce urgency of now

-The MLK Day Essay Contest Committee, in conjunction with the Office of the Vice President for Diversity, Equity, and Multicultural Affairs (DEMA), invites IU Bloomington students to submit an original written or video essay that draws on their experience to respond to this question:
+The MLK Day Essay Contest Committee, in conjunction with the Office of the Vice President for Diversity, Equity, and Multicultural Affairs (DEMA), invites IUB students to submit an original written or video essay that draws on their experience to respond to this question:

-Successful essays will answer the question, and refer specifically not only to the writer's personal experience and observations but also to the life, times, and writings of Dr. King.
+Successful essays will answer the question, and refer specifically not only to the writer’s personal experience and observations but also to the original text of Dr. King’s “I Have a Dream” speech.

 Undergraduate written; undergraduate video; graduate written; graduate video (prizes may not be awarded in all categories)